nargesbh/TSP-using-Self-Organizing-Map/README.md

 alpha = 0.999
 main('input_file.tsp', 29)
 ```
+Input examples can be found in .pdf file.
 ## Results:
 The algorithm will display visualizations of the clusters, the best permutations within clusters, and the overall TSP solution.
 The total distance of the TSP solution will be printed as well.